A strengthened bound on the number of states required to characterize maximum parsimony distance: The adjacency theorem

 \section{The adjacency theorem}

-In this section we assume that $\chi$ is an optimal convex character on $T_1, T_2$, $\chi$ is convex on $T_1$ and that $F_1$ is the forest obtained from an arbitrary most parsimonious extension $\bar{\chi}_1$ of $\chi$ to $T_1$.
+In this section we assume that $\chi$ is an optimal convex character on $(T_1, T_2)$, $\chi$ is convex on $T_1$ and that $F_1$ is the forest obtained from an arbitrary most parsimonious extension $\bar{\chi}_1$ of $\chi$ to $T_1$.
 For $T_2$ we need to be more careful.
 We subdivide an arbitrary edge of $T_2$ with a root $r$, and run the bottom-up phase of Fitch's algorithm on this tree.
-We let $\Bar{\chi}_2$ be the most parsimonious extension of $\chi$ to $T_2$ obtained by running the top-down phase of Fitch's algorithm with the following tie-breaking (TB) rule, and let $F_2$ be the forest obtained from $\Bar{\chi}_2$.\\ \\

-\textbf{TB rule:} When processing a node $v$ and we have an arbitrary choice of state from $\Phi(v)$\footnote{Recall that this can only occur at the root, or at the head of a newly created mutation edge.}, if possible choose a state $s \in \Phi(v)$ that does \underline{not} cause $s$ to become a unique state.\\ \\
+We let $\Bar{\chi}_2$ be the most parsimonious extension of $\chi$ to $T_2$ obtained by running the top-down phase of Fitch's algorithm with the following tie-breaking (TB) rule, and let $F_2$ be the forest obtained from $\Bar{\chi}_2$.\\ \\ \textbf{TB rule:} When processing a node $v$ and we have an arbitrary choice of state from $\Phi(v)$\footnote{Recall that this can only occur at the root, or at the head of a newly created mutation edge.}, if possible choose a state $s \in \Phi(v)$ that does \underline{not} cause $s$ to become a unique state.\\ \\

 Observe that due to the way Fitch's algorithm operates, ``$s$ becomes a unique state'' is in the context of the TB rule equivalent to: $s$ is in $\Phi(v)$, all the taxa labelled $s$ are in the subtree $T(v$), and the subtree of $T(v)$ induced by nodes $u$ with $s \in \Phi(u)$ is connected and includes all taxa labelled $s$.